Posted in The Saga of Sonnystone Acres

 I can’t find a record of the death of Jack Reed, but according to my abstract he died around 1921.
 I’m not surprised that he wasn’t buried in the family plot.
 George Childs died in 1923 and he was interred with the rest of the family in Salem Cemetery.

-In 1923, Minnie sold the farm, at least that’s what it says on my abstract.
+In 1923, Minnie sold the farm and she and Ada Belle moved down the road to the old Van Dusen home.
 Minnie died in 1929 and her death certificate says that the coroner “took her remains” for an inquest.
 That would mean, I think, that she had died unexpectedly, perhaps in her sleep.
 It says he came to the scene at 7:30 a.m. and that the informant was Ada Van Dusen.
 Cause of death was “coronary lesion” — heart attack.
-Here’s the mystery: the location of her death and of her residence on the certiicate are R.R.
-5, Stringtown Road.
-That would be Here, but then when did the new owners move in…?
-Why was Minnie here in 1929?
-Or was she?
-I’ll work on that.

 Ada Reed Van Dusen was the last survivor of the Reedmont days, living until 1943.
 She died at Regina Pacis Nursing Home.